Skip to Content

 Waterfall and rainbow on a sunny day with green trees

-View over the waterfall from upper observation deck in spring
+View over the waterfall and a rainbow from upper observation deck in spring

-Upper observation deck is easy to access with very little effort.
-It has the quintessential Snoqualmie Falls view from slightly above and to one side of the waterfall.
-However, because it is so easy to access, it is also far busier than lower observation deck.
+The upper area is easy to access and it has the quintessential Snoqualmie Falls view from above and to the side.
+But because it’s so easy to access, it’s also far busier than the lower observation deck.
+You can walk alongside a fence with unobstructed views as far as a two-tiered viewing area which is usually filled with people taking photos.

 Hiking Snoqualmie Falls Trail